unosquare/embedio/README.md

 * `RoutingStrategy.Regex` is the default routing scheme.
 * General improvements in how the Unosquare `HttpListner` is working and code clean-up.

-*Note* - We encourage to upgrade to new EmbedIO.
-Branch version 1.X will not be longer mantain, and issues will be tested against 2.X and resolved just there.
+*Note* - We encourage to upgrade to the newest EmbedIO version.
+Branch version 1.X will no longer be maintained, and issues will be tested against 2.X and resolved just there.

 ### Some usage scenarios:

-* Write a cross-platform GUI entirely in using React/AngularJS/Vue.js or any Javascript framework
+* Write a cross-platform GUI entirely using React/AngularJS/Vue.js or any Javascript framework
 * Write a game using Babylon.js and make EmbedIO your serve your code and assets
 * Create GUIs for Windows services or Linux daemons
 * Works well with [LiteLib](https://github.com/unosquare/litelib) - add SQLite support in minutes!